alburezg/child_death_clean/README.md

 ## D - A note on parallelisation

 If possible, the R scripts in the [A_Data_formatting](R/A_Data_formatting) directory (used to re-format the UN WPP data) should be run on a High Performance Computing (HPC) unit as they involve many calculations.
-These would take many hours in a normal PC, but under one hour on a HPC running 25 cores.
+These would take many hours in a normal PC, but under one hour on a HPC running multiple cores.

 ## E - Shiny app

 The code to reproduce the Shiny app to visualize the results is in the directory [Shiny](Shiny).
-The app should always be accessible through [this link](https://osf.io/2pq3d/).
+The app can be accessed using [this link](https://osf.io/2pq3d/).

 ## System info